Codecademy Pro: Worth It or Waste of Money?

 Career changers aiming for specific roles in tech will also benefit from the platform’s career-focused resources.

-The projects, skill paths, and certificates available in Pro are especially useful for building a portfolio and showcasing your abilities to potential employers.
+The projects, skill paths, and certificates available in Pro are beneficial for building a portfolio and showcasing your abilities to potential employers.

 Additionally, learners who thrive in interactive environments and value hands-on practice will find Pro’s real-time coding exercises and immediate feedback particularly effective.